abhi3700/My_Learning-Rust/tuts/topics/async/README.md

 - Async is different than parallelism, concurrency.
   - **parallelism**: Multiple CPU cores doing multiple tasks at the same time.
 In rust, there is a crate called [`rayon`](https://crates.io/crates/rayon) which provides parallelism.
     ![](../../../img/parallelism_diagram.png)
-  - **concurrency**: A single CPU core doing multiple tasks, but only one task is ning at a time.
+  - **concurrency**: A single CPU core doing multiple tasks, but only one task is running at a time.
 It's kind of like _faking parallelism_.
 It's like watching a YT video and listening to another music at the same time.
 You are not watching both at the same time, but you are switching between them.
 So, here the CPU does take some <kbd>pause</kbd>s in between.
 Hence, the idle time.
 So, these idle times could be because of moving some mouse or keyboard.
 Here, there is a concept of context switching.
     ![](../../../img/concurrency_diagram.png)
-  - **asynchronous**: Single CPU core doing multiple tasks, but only one task is ning at a time, and the tasks are not blocking the main thread.
+  - **asynchronous**: Single CPU core doing multiple tasks, but only one task is running at a time, and the tasks are not blocking the main thread.
 Hence, _no idle time_.
 In the diagram below, the task-1 is paused because it is waiting for some resources/information that can be achieved after the completion of the other 3 tasks.
 So, after task 4 ends, the task-1 resumes.
 In rust, there is a crate called [`tokio`](https://crates.io/crates/tokio) which provides asynchronous programming.
 In other words, asynchronous involves sometimes parallelism or concurrency.
     ![](../../../img/async_diagram.png)
     And we should know when to use what.
 There are mainly 2 types of work:
-    - **CPU bound**: lot of processing related work (cching no.s).
+    - **CPU bound**: lot of processing related work (crunching no.s).
 In this case, parallelism can be really helpful.
     - **I/O bound**: lot of networking related work like connecting to a network server and waiting for its response.
 It could also be reading files or getting responses based on thousands of requests to a server.
+Here, connection pooling could be helpful.
+This includes opening multiple connections at different ports & sending requests to them.
+In this case, concurrency can be really helpful.
-- The async/await syntax is a way to write asynchronous code that looks like synchronous code.
+- The `async`/`await` syntax is a way to write asynchronous code that looks like synchronous code.
 - There is a `Future` trait in the standard library which is similar to the concept of a `Promise` in JavaScript.
 - Futures are inert in Rust and make progress only when polled.
 Dropping a future stops it from making further progress.
 - Async is zero-cost in Rust, which means that you only pay for what you use.
 Specifically, you can use async without heap allocations and dynamic dispatch, which is great for performance!
 This also lets you use async in constrained environments, such as embedded systems.
-- **No built-in time** is provided by Rust.
-Instead, times are provided by community maintained crates like `tokio`.
+- **No built-in runtime** is provided by Rust.
+Instead, runtimes are provided by community maintained crates like `tokio`.
-- Both single- and multithreaded times are available in Rust, which have different strengths and weaknesses.
+- Both single- and multithreaded runtimes are available in Rust, which have different strengths and weaknesses.

 More on this in the [Async vs threads in Rust](https://rust-lang.github.io/async-book/01_getting_started/02_why_async.html#async-vs-threads-in-rust) section.